-The original Evoque broke new ground for Land Rover when it was launched in 2011, with the futuristically-styled car taking the brand into a smaller SUV sector than before.
+Land Rover broke new ground when it launched the Evoque in 2011, with the futuristically-styled car taking the brand into a smaller SUV sector than before.

 From the outside, it is unmistakeably an Evoque, sharing the same sloping roofline and rising waistline as its predecessor.

 The most noticeable updates are its slim LED head- and tail-lights and door handles which sit flush to the bodywork before emerging when the driver approaches – both features first seen on its bigger brother, the Velar.

 The Evoque is available in three trim levels: Evoque, R-Dynamic and Autobiography.
 These can be enhanced with option packs S, SE and HSE, adding additonal equipement.

 Standard across the range are automatic headlights and windscreen wipers, heated windscreen, two-zone climate control, heated front seats, 10-inch infotainment touchscreen and Bluetooth connectivity.

 Driver assistance features include a rear camera, front and rear parking aid, emergency braking, lane keep assist and driver condition monitor, helping Evoque achieve a maximum five star Euro NCAP rating.

 Styling cues from the Velar such as a digital instrument cluster and dual infotainment screens also feature in the cabin, adding to the Evoque’s luxury feel.
 Quality of materials and build is excellent.